apigee/devrel/references/cicd-jenkins/README.md

 ### Promote to different stages and environments (feature/test/prod)

 1. Explore the newly created api-proxy in the test environment that corresponds to the feature branch
-2. Merge the feature branch into `master` branch and explore the promotion into the Apigee test environment
+2. Merge the feature branch into `main` branch and explore the promotion into the Apigee test environment
-3. Merge the `master` branch into the `prod` branch and explore the promotion into the Apigee prod environment
+3. Merge the `main` branch into the `prod` branch and explore the promotion into the Apigee prod environment